MIND ON FIRE: THE LIFE OF JACOB BOEHME

 The Boehme Residence

 Jacob Boehme was no cloistered divine.
 He was a healthy and active man, fully engaged with the workaday world.
-He was a prominent member of the Shoemakers Guild, and when local tanners began to afflict shoemakers with price-gouging and other unsavory business practices, Jacob hatched a plot to acquire "beef-skins" from abroad, which he bought in bulk and sold to other shoemakers at friendly prices.
-This brought a lawsuit from the Tanners Guild.
-Jacob was fined and ordered to shut down his tanning operation.
-The Tanners Guild ultimately lost the legal battle, and there is an entry in the Gorlitz city records, in what looks like Jacob's handwriting, thanking God for giving the victory to the shoemakers.
+He was a prominent member of the Shoemakers Guild, and was jailed in 1604 and again in 1606 over his role in conflicts with the Tanner's Guild.
+In 1612 he hatched a plot to acquire "beef-skins" from abroad, which brought another lawsuit from the Tanners Guild.
+There is an entry in the guild book, in Jacob Boehme's handwriting, recording the shoemakers' legal victory.
+It begins, "PRAISE GOD!
+PRAISE GOD!
+PRAISE GOD!"

-The dissipating Holy Roman Empire (like the dissipating American Empire today) made smooth paths for the aristocracy, and labyrinthine laws and regulations for the honest tradesman; and it appears that Jacob simply carried on his business with antinomian disregard for the corrupt laws of corrupt statesmen, as did many of his contemporaries, including Karl von Endern.
+The dissipating Holy Roman Empire (like the dissipating American Empire today) made smooth paths for the aristocracy, and labyrinthine laws and regulations for the honest tradesman; and (like the dissipating American Empire today) transferred wealth upward through the inflation of currency.
+It appears that Jacob carried on his business with antinomian disregard for the corrupt laws of corrupt statesmen, as did many of his contemporaries, including Karl von Endern.

 City records show that Jacob borrowed much, bought and sold much and moved substantial amounts of money.
 His investments in real estate, leather and textiles made him prosperous enough that in 1612, at the age of 36, he was able to sell his cobbler's bench and leave shoe-making behind him.
 He placed all four of his sons in a trade, cared for an orphaned niece and kept up a voluminous correspondence with his many adherents and inquirers.
 When the Thirty Years War brought economic crisis to the region, he made ends meet by trafficking in the underground economy, buying gloves in the country and selling them in Prague and Dresden, travelling dangerous roads through war-torn lands.
 He remained a busy man of affairs even while in the throes of divine ecstasy and when his fierce inspirations kept him writing deep into the night.